MileHacker Logo

 Accessibility Information: Non-Existent

 Travel to Donetsk city is not advised due to active conflict and occupation.
-This outlines the complete absence of accessibility facilities and services in Donetsk.
+This outlines the complete absence of accessibility infrastructure and provisions in Donetsk.
 This information highlights the devastating impact of conflict on urban planning and social support, emphasizing that individuals with mobility challenges or other impairments would face immense, life-threatening difficulties.

 Mobility Infrastructure: Non-Existent

-Infrastructure in Donetsk, even ahead of the conflict, was not highly developed for accessibility.
+Infrastructure in Donetsk, even before the conflict, was not highly developed for accessibility.
 Currently, it is severely impacted and largely non-existent for travelers with mobility challenges.
 Roads and pavements are damaged by shelling, disrepair, and debris, making wheelchair access to even walking difficult and dangerous.
-Finding your way in the city would be an immense and perilous challenge.
+Navigating the city would be an immense and perilous challenge.

 Mobility Challenges